pydata/xarray/doc/contributing.rst

 <https://github.com/pydata/xarray/labels/contrib-good-first-issue>`_ where you could start out.
 These are well documented issues, that do not require a deep understanding of the internals of xarray.

+Once you've found an interesting issue, you can return here to get your development environment setup.
 The xarray project does not assign issues.
-Issues are "assigned" by opening a PR; there is no other assignment mechanism.
-If you have opened such a PR, please comment on the issue thread to avoid duplication of work.
-Please check if there is an existing PR for the issue you are addressing.
-If there is, try to work with the author by submitting reviews of their code or commenting on the PR rather than opening a new PR.
-However, if the existing PR is an outline, unlikely to work, or stalled, and the original author is unresponsive, feel free to open a new PR referencing the old one.

-Once you've found an interesting issue, you can return here to get your development environment setup.
+Issues are "assigned" by opening a Pull Request(PR).

 .. _contributing.bug_reports: